-1) # of Sources – I am just going to get in front of this at the get-go.
+1) # of Sources – I will just get in front of this at the get-go.
 If you are planning to extract data from only one source, then your project will be in the high risk category.
-Some of the riskiest choices are aggregators like Expedia, Kayak, Shopzilla, Pronto and moving to sources like Zillow, Trulia, Autotrader, Cars.com, Yelp, and Craigslist.
+Some of the riskiest choices are aggregators like Expedia, Kayak, Shopzilla, and Pronto, and moving sources like Zillow, Trulia, Autotrader, Cars.com, Yelp, and Craigslist.
 All these sources make their money based upon their data, usually pay-for-use and advertising $’s (sometimes they’ll even license their data set), so they spend a lot of money to acquire and ultimately protect that data from people of our ilk.
 Therefore it is a risky proposition to build a viable long-term product based on data from these sources.
 (Read: proceed with caution.)

 On the flip side, if you need hundreds or thousands of sources before your product is viable then you might just be on to something.
 The more sources = the higher barrier to entry for new competition… of course that means a longer runway before you product hits its MVP, maybe.
 My suggestion here is to survey the list of sources and stack rank them based on ROI (think: the # of records available, or even the quality of content) and come up with your 80/20, or in this case in this case the 20/80.
 Can you come up with 20% of the sources that will give you 80% of the data functionality you need?

-When moving the scale from 1-to-100’s there is a point in time when building the extraction from these sources stops being viable for a programming team and starts being a candidate to bring automation to bear.
-This decision should not be made in a vacuum though, and it should include the frequency, the number of sources, their build times, break rates, and fix times – all of which I will cover in a future post.
+When moving the scale from 1-to-100’s, building the extraction from these sources stops being viable for a programming team and starts being a candidate to bring automation to bear.
+This decision should not be made in a vacuum, though, and it should include the frequency, the number of sources, their build times, break rates, and fix times – all of which I will cover in a future post.

-2) Frequency – I will shamelessly proclaim that I have helped build every Web Data project variation that has ever existed and a key component to understand before moving forward is how frequent you need the data in order to make your product idea valuable.
-While it might seem obvious I will state it anyway: what it takes to extract data from 100 sources once a month can take drastically different resources than extracting from one source near-real-time on-demand.
-Resources can be a number of things: people, hardware, software, 3rd party support services, bandwidth, etc… I recommend mapping out exactly what you need to make your product viable and then build your tiers of value:frequency:costs from there.
+2) Frequency – I will shamelessly proclaim that I have helped build every Web Data project variation that has ever existed, and a key component to understand before moving forward is how frequently you need the data in order to make your product idea valuable.
+While it might seem obvious, I will state it anyway: what it takes to extract data from 100 sources once a month can take drastically different resources than extracting from one source near-real-time on-demand.
+Resources can be several things: people, hardware, software, 3rd party support services, bandwidth, etc… I recommend mapping out exactly what you need to make your product viable and then build your tiers of value:frequency:costs from there.